 The Popularity of Citizenship By Investment Programs

 Since the end of the 19th century, the concept of second citizenship has only grown in popularity.
-There are more than twenty-five countries, including Malta, Dominica, Antigua & Barbuda, and North Macedonia that offer citizenship by investment programs.
+There are more than twenty-five countries, including Malta, Antigua & Barbuda, and North Macedonia that offer citizenship by investment programs.
 Most of these countries see citizenship by investment programs as a way to drive foreign direct investment and raise debt-free capital.

 The rugged and mountainous country of St Kitts and Nevis was the pioneer in 1984.
 The United States was also an early adopter, and the USA EB 5 program was launched in 1990 offering opportunities for permanent residency which can eventually lead to citizenship.
-Since then, more than 80,000 persons have been accepted into the EB 5 immigrant investor program.
+Since then, more than 80,000 people have been accepted into the EB 5 immigrant investor program.

 However, the American program has a relatively long approval process.
-This has driven interest in residency and citizenship by investment programs from the Commonwealth Caribbean Countries such as Dominica, St Lucia, Grenada, and EU countries such as Malta.
+This has driven interest in residency and citizenship by investment programs from the Commonwealth Caribbean Countries such as St Lucia, Grenada, and EU countries such as Malta.
 These nations have far more advantageous tax benefits and grant dual citizenship much faster than the United States, making them much more reasonable options for many investors.

 Where Can One Acquire a Second Citizenship and Passport